-All campus visitors during normal business hours should be directed to the receptionist in the Administrative Building on the Main Campus, the AMT Office on the North Location and Flight Dispatch on the Flight Location to receive a dated temporary visitor badge.
+All campus visitors (defined as vendors, prospective students, family, and friends) during normal business hours are required to check in with the receptionist in the lobby at the Main Campus and show photo identification to receive a dated, temporary visitor badge.
 The visitor badge is without a photo but should be worn and clearly displayed.
-All visitors at the Spartan Residence Hall must check in with Campus Security in the Security Office 1310-101.
+All visitors are required to have an escort (employee) available while on campus.

-Anyone on campus not displaying a Spartan-issued identification badge should be reported immediately to Spartan Security at 918-240-3699, any member of management, or any Emergency Response Team Member.
+Anyone on campus not displaying a Spartan-issued identification badge should be reported immediately to Spartan Admin Office 918-831-5258, or any member of management, or any Emergency Response Team Member.